 IA4SI – Impact Assessment for Social Innovation

-T6 is a partner and scientific coordinator of the European support action IA4SI – Impact assessment for Social Innovation – co-financed by the European Community’s Seventh Framework Programme.
-The project started in October 2013.
-The IA4SI project aims to develop a structured methodology able to evaluate the potential socio-political, economic and environmental impacts of collective awareness platforms for sustainability and social innovation and to map key characteristics able to determine a wider uptake of the social innovation initiatives at social level.
-IA4SI will support and offer opportunities for knowledge exchange and synergies development to projects in the field.
+T6 was a partner and scientific coordinator of the European support action IA4SI – Impact assessment for Social Innovation – co-financed by the European Community’s Seventh Framework Programme.
+The project started in October 2013 and ended in May 2016.
+The IA4SI project developed a structured methodology able to evaluate the potential socio-political, economic and environmental impacts of collective awareness platforms for sustainability and social innovation and to map key characteristics able to determine a wider uptake of the social innovation initiatives at social level.
+IA4SI supported and offered opportunities for knowledge exchange and synergies development to projects in the field.

 MAXICULTURE: MAXimising the Impact of CULTUral REsearch projects

-T6 is a partner in the European Support Action MAXICULTURE (MAXimising the Impact of CULTUral REsearch projects), receiving funding from the European Community’s Seventh Framework Programme.
-MAXICULTURE aims at maximising the impact of EC funded ICT projects in the cultural domain through the adaptation, testing and transfer of a socio-economic assessment methodology.
-The MAXICULTURE idea emerges from the consideration that there is a growing need to verify how public investment in Research and Development can guarantee effective and efficient innovation in the cultural and creative sector.
+T6 was a partner in the European Support Action MAXICULTURE (MAXimising the Impact of CULTUral REsearch projects), receiving funding from the European Community’s Seventh Framework Programme.
+MAXICULTURE aimed at maximising the impact of EC funded ICT projects in the cultural domain through the adaptation, testing and transfer of a socio-economic assessment methodology.
+The MAXICULTURE idea emerged from the consideration that there is a growing need to verify how public investment in Research and Development can guarantee effective and efficient innovation in the cultural and creative sector.

 MARKOS – The MARKet for Open Source, an intelligent virtual open source marketplace

-The MARKOS Project aims to create a prototype of an interactive application and a Linked Data API providing an integrated view and semantic query features on the OSS projects available on the web, focusing on functional, structural and licenses aspects of software code.
-The MARKOS system itself will be an Open Source Software, which, thanks to the offered functionalities, is expected to facilitate software development based on the Open Source paradigm in a global context.
-T6 will support MARKOS in the understanding of the impacts of the project outcomes on the FLOSS community and market development of software industry.
-Moreover, T6 is responsible for Dissemination and Exploitation activities of the project.
+The MARKOS Project created a prototype of an interactive application and a Linked Data API providing an integrated view and semantic query features on the OSS projects available on the web, focusing on functional, structural and licenses aspects of software code.
+The MARKOS system is an Open Source Software, which, thanks to the offered functionalities, is expected to facilitate software development based on the Open Source paradigm in a global context.
+T6 supported MARKOS in the understanding of the impacts of the project outcomes on the FLOSS community and market development of software industry.
+Moreover, T6 was responsible for Dissemination and Exploitation activities of the project.

 MIDAS – Model and Inference Driven, Automated testing of Services architectures

-The MIDAS project is funded within FP7 – ICT-2011.1.2 – 1.2 Cloud Computing, Internet of Services and Advanced Software Engineering.
-The project aims to implement an integrated framework for the automation and intelligent management of SOA testing.
-The framework is available as a Platform as a Service (PaaS) on a cloud infrastructure that supports all the testing activities – test generation, execution, result analysis, planning and scheduling – on the main testing domains such as functional, interactional, fault tolerance, security and usage-based testing.
-Two pilot SOA testing experiences in different business domains (healthcare and supply chain management) are carried out.
-T6 participates the project as responsible of activities on the evaluation of the socio economic impacts of MIDAS, the definition of potential market and business model scenarios and, as such, of project results exploitation.
+The MIDAS project was funded within FP7 – ICT-2011.1.2 – 1.2 Cloud Computing, Internet of Services and Advanced Software Engineering.
+The project implemented an integrated framework for the automation and intelligent management of SOA testing.
+The framework was available as a Platform as a Service (PaaS) on a cloud infrastructure that supported all the testing activities – test generation, execution, result analysis, planning and scheduling – on the main testing domains such as functional, interactional, fault tolerance, security and usage-based testing.
+Two pilot SOA testing experiences in different business domains (healthcare and supply chain management) were carried out.
+T6 participated in the project as responsible of activities on the evaluation of the socio economic impacts of MIDAS, the definition of potential market and business model scenarios and, as such, of project results exploitation.